miemiy/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Manual cleanup of stale Intune device objects for migrated Surface Hub devices

-If you've previously registered a Surface Hub 2S in Intune before transitioning it to the Microsoft Teams Rooms on Windows platform, you'll likely encounter what's referred to as a "stale" device record.
-This occurs when the original device object in Intune remains unchanged, even as a new device record is generated post-migration to the Teams Rooms platform.
-Although this stale record does not interfere with the Intune-based management of the now-migrated device, it's advisable to remove these outdated entries to maintain optimal directory cleanliness.
+If you registered a Surface Hub 2S with Intune before transitioning it to the Microsoft Teams Rooms on Windows platform, you might encounter a "stale" device record.
+This situation occurs when the original device object in Intune remains unchanged, even after a new record is created for the Teams Rooms platform.

+Although this stale record doesn't interfere with Intune-based management of the migrated Surface Hub device, we recommend removal of these outdated entries to maintain directory cleanliness.

 1. **Access** [Microsoft Intune Admin Center](https://intune.microsoft.com/): Sign in with your admin credentials.
 2. **Navigate to Devices**: Use the left-hand navigation pane and select the **Devices** tab.